 2. Annual Incentive Plan.
 We pay annual incentives to management which vary in size depending on the level of achievement of specific operational, financial and strategic goals considered by the Board to be critical in building long-term value for stockholders.
-Annual incentives earned during 2018 were paid in cash.
+Annual incentives earned during 2019 were paid in cash.
 In future years, annual incentives may be paid in cash, through equity awards or through a combination of both.

 For executive officers, annual incentive targets and objectives are designed to advance key strategic initiatives and build stockholder value and, therefore, primarily relate to the achievement of company-wide revenue and functional goals.
 We believe that company-wide goals help to foster effective cross-functional performance and a culture of collaboration.
 Annual objectives and targets are developed with guidance from management and approved by the Compensation Committee.
 Levels of performance are measured and communicated by management to the Compensation Committee and Board of Directors on a regular basis.

-The Compensation Committee generally sets target objectives that the Committee believes will be difficult to attain.
-For 2018, the determination of the annual incentive targets was based on the financial and functional measures described in detail below, which resulted in a performance payout factor of 149.9%.

-2018 financial performance measures included worldwide revenue growth and positive worldwide adjusted EBITDA and comprised 70% of the total award opportunity, while 2018 functional performance measures related to specific Innovation, Clinical Science and Training and Education objectives comprised 30% of the total award opportunity.
+The Compensation Committee set target objectives that the Committee believed would be difficult to attain.
+For 2019, the determination of the annual incentive targets was based on financial and functional measures.
+2019 financial performance measures included worldwide revenue growth and worldwide gross margin and comprised 70% of the total award opportunity, while 2019 functional performance measures related to specific Innovation, Clinical Science and Training and Education objectives comprised 30% of the total award opportunity.
+The Compensation Committee used revenue growth and gross margin to measure financial performance because it believed these metrics were highly linked to creating both short and long-term value to shareholders.
+The Compensation Committee used functional objectives related to innovation, clinical science and education because it believed these objectives were directly linked to creating long-term value for shareholders.
+The Compensation Committee applied purposeful business judgment in setting the objectives, maximum, target, threshold and weight of performance objectives.